kenito2050/BICL/README.md

     @pytest.mark.smoke

 (5) Environments Management using Data Dictionary Funtion - Test Environment can be specified at the command line.
-There are data dictionary classes in utilities/environments (in Java, this function is called a hash table) that return the URL values based on the value provided at the command line.
+There are data dictionary classes in utilities/environments (in Java, this function is called a hash table) that return a URL string based on the value provided at the command line.
 The following command specifies the "UAT" test environment.

     pytest -m test --env UAT

 (6) Reporting using Pytest - Reports can be generated after each test run using the following commands.
-First uses Pytest HTML and second uses Allure.
+First line uses Pytest HTML and second line uses Allure.

     pytest -m smoke --env UAT --html=test_results/report.html